AlexKuchkov/qa-tester-browser-extensions/README.md

 # Browser Extensions for QA Testers
 A curated collection of browser extensions that enhance the QA testing workflow.
-These tools help testers inspect code, validate UI, debug APIs, simulate user behavior, measure performance, and ensure accessibility compliance—directly within the browser.
+These tools help testers inspect code, validate UI, debug APIs, simulate user behavior, measure performance, and ensure accessibility compliance - directly within the browser.
 Ideal for both manual and automation testers looking to streamline their web testing process.

 - <strong>Table of Contents</strong>
   - [Browser Extensions for QA Testers](#browser-extensions-for-qa-testers)